Gold Star Memorial Bridge: 2023 fire

 On April 21, 2023 a truck carrying heating oil collided with a vehicle on the southbound bridge, killing the driver of the oil truck and injuring at least two others.
 The crash dumped approximately 2,200 gallons of oil onto the bridge which caught fire.
 Initially, authorities believed that the fire spread to buildings below the bridge, but they later stated that it only spread to adjacent brush.
 Following the crash, the Connecticut Department of Transportation shut down the southbound bridge to traffic, waiting for engineers to confirm the bridge's structural integrity.
 It reopened to automobile traffic later that day.
 The pedestrian/cyclist section of the bridge remained closed, giving those users no way to cross the Thames River.
 It took 23 days of this closure before shuttle service was provided to pedestrians and cyclists.

 Design

 The design is a pair of steel cantilever bridges, each composed of eleven spans.

-The posted traffic speed limit is 55 miles per hour.
+The posted traffic speed limit is 55 mph.

-The newer southbound (north) span has a sidewalk/bike path on the north side of the bridge, accessible from Bridge St and Riverview Ave on the Groton side and Williams Street on the New London side.
+The newer southbound (north) span has a sidewalk/bike path on the north side of the bridge, accessible from Bridge Street and Riverview Avenue on the Groton side and Williams Street on the New London side.